ory/docs/docs/oathkeeper/index.md

 Connection: Closed
 ```

-It is also possible to have this endpoint return other error responses such as
+It's also possible to have this endpoint return other error responses such as
 the HTTP Status Found (HTTP Status Code `302`), depending configured on the
 error handling.
 Use this feature only if your Reverse Proxy supports these type
 of responses.